Gerald’s Case of the Week

 $86,000 Settlement for Race Horse Jockey Fall in New Kent, VA

 C. McCormack injured his foot, elbow, and hand in a Colonial Downs steeple chase fall in New Kent, Virginia.
 He was unable to go back to horse racing.
 He filed a claim for workers compensation benefits and contacted my office.
 He tried to work as a horse trainer but that also required riding horses.
 After a hearing in Farmville, Virginia, at the Virginia Workers Compensation Commission, we were able to obtain a favorable settlement for him for his injuries.

-$80,000 Settlement for Hand Injury in Williamsburg, VA
+$80,000 Settlement for Hand Injury from Construction Accident in Williamsburg, VA

 $55,000 Settlement for Knee Injury in Charlottesville, VA

 C. McRaven was a 70-year-old master craftsman.
 He is the author of books on stone-working, and carpentry who injured his left knee in Charlottesville, VA and had a Virginia Workers Compensation Claim.
 The insurance company claimed he could do light duty work.
 We were able to show his knee injury prevented the type of light work they suggested.
 This resulted in a favorable settlement of his Virginia Workers Comp Claim including Medicare.

 Motor Vehicle Accident Work Comp Denial Overturned in Richmond, VA

 Mr. Smith had died in a motor vehicle accident.
 The insurance company said the accident was not compensable under Virginia Workers Compensation law and denied the widow’s claim.
 The insurance company claimed no one could explain the accident.
 We were able to find a witness who saw the accident from a block away.
 This witness provided enough evidence to win this Virginia Workers’ Compensation claim.
 This meant the widow was able to receive 500 weeks in Virginia Workers Compensation death benefits.